CoreyWarren/Hackon-Hackathon-May-2021/README.md

 ## Q: How long was the hackathon?
 48 hours, May 27 2021 to May 29 2021, with respect to PST.

+## Q: What technologies were used?
+Python, Dash, HTML